wannesm/dtaidistance/docs/usage/dtw.rst

 """""""""""""""""""""""""""""""""

 The ``distance`` function has linear space complexity but quadratic time complexity.
-To reduce the time complexity a number of options are available.
-The most used approach accros DTW implementations is to use a window that indicates the maximal shift that is allowed.
+To reduce the time complexity, a number of options are available.
+The most used approach across DTW implementations is to use a window that indicates the maximal shift that is allowed (also known as a Sakoe-Chiba band).
 This reduces the complexity to the product of window size and largest sequence length: